CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 This script will generate a new set of `.npz` files in the directory `<path_to_output_directory>/samples`.

+A useful option is to specify the frequency of the source signal, which can be done by passing the `--source_frequency <frequency>` option to the `generate_data.py` script.
+The default frequency is 15 Hz.
+This value correspond to the peak frequency of the Ricker wavelet used to generate the source signal.

 ### Step 3: Compute Dataset Statistics